lit-explore/pubmed/README.md

 4. Abstract
 5. Date

-The "ID" field in this case refers to the articles PubMed ID (PMID).
+The "ID" field in this case refers to the article's PubMed ID (PMID).
 In some cases, one or more of the fields may be missing, and the pipeline can be configured to optionally exclude articles which are missing either/both title and abstract information.